junwatu/color-detection-openai/blogs/README.md

  }
 ```

-And then to capture the image fromt the video on the specific frame, we can use the `drawImage()` function:
+And then to capture the image from the video, we can use the `drawImage()` function:

 ```js
 const captureImage = () => {